.

 Occupation: Housewife

 Born to young newlyweds, Bill and Helen Daniels, Anne was to be their last natural child, as Helen was unable to bear anymore children.
 Five years later, Anne got a new adopted sister, Rosemary, who turned out to be very different from herself.
-Although Anne was driven enough to attend university, she spent a lot of time thinking about marriage and having children.
-Rosemary however was business minded and soon moved away to New York to further her career.
+While growing up, Anne spent a lot of time thinking about marriage and having children, Rosemary however was business minded and soon moved away to New York to further her career.

-Whilst at university, Anne met an engineering student called Jim Robinson.
+As a teenager, Anne met a student called Jim Robinson.
 They fell in love and married quickly.
 They set up home in number 26 Ramsay Street and their first son Paul, was born in 1963.
 Their lives had got off to a wonderful start but sadly the happiness didn’t last.
 When Jim was away on business, his boss Roger Bannon propositioned Anne.
 She turned him down but he raped her and she became pregnant.
 Jim was initially very upset and moved out for a short while.
 The couple agreed to keep the parentage of the child a secret and Jim would raise it as if it were his own.
 In 1964 Julie was born.

 Biography by David